Fall Pest Prevention Tips

 If you want to prevent these fall pests from coming inside, take some time to evaluate the exterior of your home.
 Are their holes or cracks anywhere that would let the smallest of pests inside?
 Check around pipes, electrical wires, window screens, and your foundation.
 Seal any openings.

 Keep your mulch and landscaping away from the side of your home.
-This will discourage many pests from trying to get inside from the cover of landscaping located against the side of your home.
+This will discourage many pests from trying to get inside from the cover of landscaping located against the side of residential property.

 Eliminating Fall Pests

-If you end up with any of these fall pests and need help getting them out of your home, give us a call.
+If you end up with any of these fall pests and need help getting them out of your home, give Arrow Pest Control a call.
 Our experienced technicians are ready to identify the source of your infestation, find how they are gaining access to your home, eliminate the pests, and take steps to prevent future infestations.